unknowndomain/Broadcast-MU/readme.txt

 === Broadcast MU ===
-Contributors: ctsttom
+Contributors: unknowndomain
 Donate link: https://donate.cancerresearchuk.org/donate.asp
-Tags: post, broadcast, multicast, wpmu, mu, blogs Requires at least: 2.8.5.2
+Tags: post, broadcast, crosspost, cross post, multipost, multicast, wpms, ms, multisite, blogs Requires at least: 3.4
-Tested up to: 2.8.6
+Tested up to: 3.4.2
-Stable tag: 1.1.1
+Stable tag: 2.0
+License: GPLv3

-Broadcast MU is a plugin for WordPress MU which allows you to broadcast a post to one or more other blogs on the same installation of WordPress MU.
+Broadcast MU is a plugin for WordPress which allows you to broadcast a post to one or more other blogs on the same installation of WordPress.

 == Description ==

-Broadcast MU is a plugin for WordPress MU which allows you to broadcast a post to one or more other blogs on the same installation of WordPress MU by simply checking the box next to those you wish to send it to.
+Broadcast MU is a plugin for WordPress which allows you to broadcast a post to one or more other blogs on the same installation of WordPress by simply checking the box next to those you wish to send it to.

 You can enable this plugin on individual blogs or site wide.

-This plugin is for WordPress MU only because regular WordPress only supports having one blog anyway.
+This plugin is for WordPress Multisite installations only because regular WordPress only supports having one blog anyway.

-NOTICE: Broadcast MU does not work when WordPress MU has post revisions enabled, you must disable them in your configuration by adding the following code to your wp-config.php...

-`define('WP_POST_REVISIONS', false);`

 == Installation ==

-1. Disable post revisions in your `wp-config.php` by adding `define('WP_POST_REVISIONS', false);`.

-2. Upload `broadcast-mu.php` to the `/wp-content/plugins/` directory.
+1. Upload `broadcast-mu.php` to the `/wp-content/plugins/` directory.

-3. Activate the plugin through the `Plugins` menu in WordPress MU.
+2. Activate the plugin through the Network `Plugins` menu in WordPress.

-4. Create a new post from the `New Post` menu in WordPress MU and tick the blogs you want from the `Broadcast` box.
+3. Create a new post from the `New Post` menu in WordPress and tick the blogs you want from the `Broadcast` box.

 == Frequently Asked Questions ==

-= Why is it showing loads of errors or not working? = This is because of an incompatibility with another plugin or because you have not disabled post revisions by adding the following line of code to your `wp-config.php`... `define('WP_POST_REVISIONS', false);`

-If the issue continues after adding that line, disable all plugins to see if it works still, then try turning them all back on one by one testing each time.

 = Why can I only see some of the blogs on the site? = This is because Broadcast MU only allows you to post to blogs which you have access to publish on.

-= Can I enable the plugin for all users on my site? = Yes, Either upload it to the `/wp-content/mu-plugins/` directory or in the `Plugins` menu in WordPress MU click 'Activate site wide'.

 = Can I choose on which blogs my post will display? = Yes, simply click the blogs you want when posting in WordPress.